 Tips for Using News and Social Media in a Healthy Way

-Social media and news can help you stay connected, especially right now.
+Social media and news can help you stay connected.
 But all that information can also be overwhelming.
 It can disrupt your day.
 And it's easy to develop habits you didn't mean to.

 Here are some tips for using social media and news in a healthy way.